 Prevention of Burn Injuries

-Burns remain one of the common injuries preventable injuries.
+Burns and scalding remain among the common injuries preventable injuries.
 Although you can learn how to treat a burn injury, the best bet is not to get hurt at all.

 In the United States, they affect more than one million people.
 And they result in approximately 40,000 children getting hospitalized every year.
 According to research figures, about 80% of children that suffer burn injuries could have been saved from harm.
 And this is an injury that could have gotten prevented.